• A little speech bubble icon Blog

 Still side-eyeing your oddly affectionate cat?

 Do yourself a favor and take a pregnancy test.
-With an early detection pregnancy test, detectible amounts of hCG can be found in your urine a few days sooner than your missed period — depending on the product, this could be up to 6 days before your missed period (5 days before your expected period).6 And if you’ve already missed the first day of your period, properly-taken home pregnancy tests will be almost 99% accurate7— and all tests from Clearblue® will be over 99% accurate.8
+With an early detection pregnancy test, detectable amounts of hCG can be found in your urine a few days sooner than your missed period — depending on the product, this could be up to 6 days before your missed period (5 days before your expected period).6 And if you’ve already missed the first day of your period, properly-taken home pregnancy tests will be almost 99% accurate7— and all tests from Clearblue® will be over 99% accurate.8

 Even if you and your cat are exceptionally tuned in to one another, that accuracy rate is much more reliable than your cat’s.